The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

 That's only $1 per issue!

-Runners who go long will love the efficiency and comfort of the Vest 6.0 ($139.95) by Broomfield-based Ultimate Direction.
+Runners who go long will love the efficiency and comfort of the Ultra Vest and Vesta 6.0 ($149.95) by Broomfield-based Ultimate Direction.
 Known for its amazing fit, Ultimate Direction’s vests utilize a unique cinching that prevents bouncing.
 (The gendered vests also accommodate anatomical differences.)
 Plus, a host of bells and whistles like hooks to stash away trail-running poles and a bazillion stuff-it pockets will keep the pickiest runners happy.
-Available online and in various retailers
+Available online and at various retailers

 Give your runner the gift of recovery with the R8 Plus massage tool ($169) from Boulder-based Roll Recovery.
 Unlike elaborate percussion massagers, the R8 uses simple tension—your own hands and an easy dial adjustment.
 The end result is a deep-tissue massage that can target the IT bands, hamstrings, calves, quads, or glutes.
 There are no batteries needed, and the R8 is ready to go straight out of the box.
 Available online